in2code-de/luxletter/readme.md

 ## Introduction

 Email marketing tool in TYPO3.
 Just build and send newsletters to your customers.
-This extension does not need EXT:lux but works together with the marketing automation tool for TYPO3.
+This extension does not need EXT:lux but works together with the marketing automation tool for TYPO3 to get even more analytics data.

 ## Aspects